 Parents are invited to visit the school prior to applying.
 Please phone the school office to book a place: 020 8806 6048.

-Parents must apply to their home local authority, even if the school is in a different borough, by completing the relevant Common Application Form (CAF), by the deadline of 15 January in the year prior to entry.
+Parents must apply to their home local authority, even if the school is in a different borough, by completing the relevant Common Application Form (CAF), by the deadline of 12th January 2024.

-Supplementary Information Forms (SIF) and a Certificate of Religious Practice (CRP) should be completed and sent with full supporting documentation to the School office by 15 January in the year prior to entry.
+Supplementary Information Forms (SIF) and a Certificate of Religious Practice (CRP) should be completed and sent to the School office by 12th January 2024.
 Applications arriving after this date will be treated as late applications and will be considered after those received on time.

-The local authority will inform parents whether or not their application has been successful in mid-April 2018.
+The local authority will inform parents whether or not their application has been successful in April 2024.

 Right of Appeal

 Applicants refused a place in Reception, or higher classes, have the right to appeal.
-If parents decide to appeal, they should write to the Clerk to the Governors at the school within 14 days of receiving the letter of refusal.
-There is no right of appeal for the Nursery.
+If parents decide to appeal, they should write to the Clerk to the Governors at the school within 14 days from receiving the outcome of their application (the offer).

 Applications For Places Outside the Normal Admissions Round

-Parents should make a formal application to the local authority by completing the relevant Common Application Form.
+Parents should make a formal application to the local authority by completing the In Year application form.
 The Supplementary Information Form and Certificate of Religious Practice should be returned to the school.
-Applications will be considered in conformity with the over-subscription criteria and without delay.
-If a waiting list exists for the age appropriate class, a CRP will be required and the applicant will be added to the list.
-If there is a vacancy, a CRP might not be required.
+Applications will be considered in conformity with the oversubscription criteria and without delay.
+If a waiting list exists for the age appropriate class a CRP will be required and the applicant will be added to the list.
+If there is a vacancy a CRP might not be required.

 If a place in a Reception class is offered before a child is of compulsory school age, parents can request that their child’s entry be deferred until later in the same school year.
 This means that the place is held for the child and is not available to be offered to another child.
 Parents would not, however, be able to defer entry beyond the beginning of the term after the child’s fifth birthday, nor beyond the academic year for which the original application was accepted.

-Children with a statement of special educational needs (SEN) which names the school will be admitted.
+Children with an Educational, Health and Care Plan which names the school will be admitted.

-If a child is already in Simon Mark’s nursery class, please note the following statutory proviso: Attendance in the nursery does not guarantee admission to the school for education.
-A separate application form must be completed for transfer from nursery to primary school
+If a child is already in Simon Mark’s nursery class attendance in the nursery does not guarantee admission to the school.
+A separate application form must be completed for transfer from nursery to primary school.